Cardiff Blues fear lengthy Sam Warburton injury lay-off

 Warburton travelled out to Australia nursing a knee injury that saw the open-side sit out the warm-up match against the Barbarians in Hong Kong.

-The previous year, his participation in Wales' tour to Australia had been in doubt after injuring a shoulder against France in the 2012 Six Nations in March.
+The previous year, his participation in Wales' tour to Australia had after injuring a shoulder against France in the 2012 Six Nations in March.

 A shoulder 'stinger' suffered against Ireland had also ruled Warburton out of the second round of the 2013 Six Nations away to France.